eclipse-keyple/keyple-website/content/learn/user-guide/distributed-application.md

     2. Register the **Remote Plugin** to the smart card service by providing the previously built factory.
     3. Cast the registered plugin into an `ObservablePlugin` and add an event observer to it.<br><div class="alert alert-note"><div>Please note that this remote plugin is observable only to trigger ticketing services on the server side, but does not allow observation on the local plugin such as reader connection or disconnection.</div></div>
     4. Await for events of type `PluginEvent.Type.READER_CONNECTED`.<br><div class="alert alert-note"><div>This type of event indicates to the server that a client asks it to perform a specific ticketing service using the connected remote reader.</div></div>
-    5. When an event occurs, you must retrieve the connected remote reader from the registered plugin using the name of the reader contained in the event.<br><div class="alert alert-note"><div>Please note that the remote reader is strictly an instance of `Reader`, even if the local reader is an `ObservableReader`.<br>This usage mode does not allow to observe reader events such as card insertion or removal from the server.<br>It is the responsibility of the client to observe the local reader if needed, then to ask the server to execute a specific remote service depending on the case.</div></div>
+    5. When an event occurs, you must retrieve the connected remote reader from the registered plugin using the name of the reader contained in the event.<br><div class="alert alert-note"><div>Please note that the remote reader is strictly an instance of `CardReader`, even if the local reader is an `ObservableCardReader`.<br>This usage mode does not allow to observe reader events such as card insertion or removal from the server.<br>It is the responsibility of the client to observe the local reader if needed, then to ask the server to execute a specific remote service depending on the case.</div></div>
     6. Use information inside the `RemoteReaderServer` extension of the remote reader to identify the ticketing service to execute.
     7. Execute the specified ticketing service using the remote reader and all of its other information.
     8. End the remote ticketing service by invoking the associated method provided by the `RemotePluginServer` extension of the remote plugin.<br>It is then possible to send additional information to the client if necessary.